 Old ideas can sometimes use new buildings.
 New ideas must use old buildings. – Steven Johnson

-I receive most of my blog post ideas from reading old contents from other people’s blog.
+I receive most of my blog post ideas from reading old content from other people’s blogs.

 For example, I was inspired to write this article after reading Dean Rieck’s Wake Up!
 7 Simple Ways to Energize Your Writing Powers.